openmrs/openmrs-esm-core/docs/main/faq.md

 yarn
 ```

 This will only delete the root `node_modules` folder.
 You may also want to delete the `node_modules` of all packages in a monorepo.
-If the monorepo has Lerna you can simply run `npx lerna clean` followed by `yarn`.
-Otherwise delete these manually, then run `yarn`.

 Yarn is smart and will quickly compile the new `node_modules` folder from its internal cache.
 If you are worried that yarn has cached an invalid version of a package you can clear yarn cache to force it to download the packages again